The Process of Divorce

 Either party can ask the court to enter temporary orders regarding such issues as who stays in the house, who is responsible for the children and who pays which bills.
 If there is a concern that one spouse may deplete, sell, take control of or otherwise encumber marital assets, a Temporary Restraining Order or Preliminary Injunction may be entered.
 Temporary support orders provide for the payment of child support, maintenance and marital expenses during the pendency of the divorce case.
 In many cases, the spouses live together while the divorce is pending and continue handling finances in their usual manner.
 Thus, temporary support orders are not needed.

 Critical to many cases is the determination as to which parent will be the primary residential parent and whether a joint parenting agreement can be reached.
-It is our practice to approach these custody issues with great care.
-Unless the parties agree on the primary parent, and agree on the parenting plans and schedules, it is the preference of this office to petition the court during the divorce to appoint a child's representative to monitor and represent the children's interests during the case, and to then petition the court to appoint a custody evaluator to conduct a psychological evaluation of the parties and determine the custodial best interests of the child or children.
-The evaluator is officially the court's witness and his/her testimony carries great weight with the court regarding custody and visitation issues.
+It is our practice to approach these child custody issues with great care.
+Unless the parties agree on the allocation of parenting time and the means for making the important decision about the children (schooling, health, religious training, and the like), and agree on the parenting plans and schedules, it is the preference of this office to petition the court during the divorce to appoint a child’s representative to monitor and represent the children’s interests during the case, and to then petition the court to appoint a custody evaluator to conduct a psychological evaluation of the parties and determine the custodial best interests of the child or children.
+The evaluator is officially the court’s witness and his/her testimony carries great weight with the court regarding custody and visitation issues.

 Settlement Conferences and Trial